Silverpit crater: Discovery

 A perspective view of the top chalk surface, looking north-east, showing the central crater and its surrounding rings.
 False colours indicate depth (red/yellow=shallow; blue/purple=deep).

 The crater-like structure was discovered by petroleum geoscientists Simon Stewart and Philip Allen.
 Analyzing seismic data for a region 130 km off the Humber estuary, Allen noticed an unusual set of concentric rings.
 Thinking they resembled a meteor-strike but lacking experience in impact structures, he hung an image of them on the wall of his office, hoping someone else might be able to shed light on the mystery.
 Stewart, who had long predicted that a crater would be found on 3D seismic data, saw the image and suggested it might be an impact feature.
 The discovery of the crater and the impact hypothesis were reported in the journal Nature in 2002.

-Silverpit crater is named after the Silver Pit fishing grounds in which it is located.
-The name is given by fishermen to a large elongated depression in the bed of the North Sea, which is thought to be an old river valley formed while the sea level was lower during the Ice Age.
 The structure currently lies below a layer of sediment up to 1500 m thick, which forms the bed of the North Sea at a depth of about 40 m.
 Stewart and Allen's studies suggest that at the time of its formation, the area was under 50 to 300 m of water.

+The Silverpit crater lies near the south of the Dogger Bank in the central North Sea, and it is understood to be named after the Outer Silver Pit and Silver Pit seabed features and fishing grounds to the south and south west of its location.

 Only three years before the announcement of the discovery of the Silverpit crater, it had been suggested that seismic data from the North Sea would have a good chance of containing evidence of an impact crater: given the rate of crater formation on the Earth and the size of the North Sea, the expected number of impact craters would be one.